tmobile/jazz-installer/README.md

       If Y - then the installer will go for [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.

-      **No futher steps are need and the Installer Wizard will trigger the Installation of the Framework.**
+      **No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.**

-      **Please refer [Installation Status](#installation---status) section to know the Installation status.**
+      **Please refer [Installation Status](#installation---status) section to know the Installater status.**

-5) Provide Full Stack Installation - option (N)

-        Do you need full stack including network(Y/N): N

-   Follow the further Wizard prompts to install the Framework with existing stack.
+      If N - then follow the further Wizard prompts to install the Framework with existing network.

-6) Use existing Jenkins and Bitbucket Server option = N
+    3.3) Do you want to make use existing Jenkins and Bitbucket Server

       Then follow the prompts to provide further details:

         Do you have existing Jenkins and Bitbucket Server(Y/N): N We will create Jenkins and Bitbucket Servers using the Network Stack you provided